 So when you go on a date or spend time with your partner or become physically intimate, this happy hormone gets released and makes you feel all warm and euphoric inside.
 Dopamine, along with some other chemicals like norepinephrine and adrenaline, make you feel attracted to someone based on what you feel and experience with that person.

 In fact, studies have found that the reward centers in our brain become highly active when we see a visual reference or image of someone we feel attracted to.
 However, feeling attracted to someone can decrease your serotonin level, a chemical that can affect your mood and appetite.
 Hence, scientists believe that the reduced levels of serotonin make us feel overwhelmed during the initial stages of infatuation and attraction.

 In an article, Dr. Helen Fisher wrote, “Attraction, I hypothesize, is associated in the brain primarily with high levels of the neurotransmitters dopamine and norepinephrine and with low levels of serotonin.
 This emotion system evolved chieﬂy to enable males and females to distinguish among potential mating partners, conserve their mating energy, prefer genetically superior individuals, and pursue these individuals until insemination had been completed.”

 3. The science of attachment

-The hormone vasopressin also plays a crucial role in making lasting commitment.
-Mostly released after sex, vasopressin is associated with behavior which leads to monogamous and long-term relationships.
+The hormone vasopressin also plays a crucial role in making a lasting commitment.
+Mostly released after sex, vasopressin is associated with behavior that leads to monogamous and long-term relationships.
 How these two hormones act and behave can help to explain why attachment strengthens as passionate love starts to fade away.